Principles

 Slack

-Ewake’s Slack app requests these OAuth scopes:| Scope | What it enables |
+Ewake’s Slack app requests these bot scopes (same for OAuth and manifest installs):| Scope | What it enables |

 |---|---|